Elevate your culinary endeavors with the rich and aromatic essence of homemade dry ginger powder.

 Instructions

-- Grate each piece of ginger individually with care.
-Spread the gratings evenly on a plate as you continue.
+- Grate all the pieces of ginger individually and carefully.
+Spread them evenly on a plate as you continue grating them.

-- Now, use a chopper.
-Put small portions of ginger pieces in it.
+- Now, take a chopper.
+Put small portions of the ginger pieces in it.

-- Pour the ground ginger from the grinder into the strainer.
+- Pour the ground ginger from the grinder to the strainer.

-- If you're okay with a coarser powder, skip the last three steps and transfer it from the grinder to a plate.
-Your homemade dry ginger powder is now ready for a variety of dishes.
-Enjoy!
+- If you are okay with the coarser powder, like me, you can skip the last three steps and transfer it from the grinder to a plate.
+Your homemade dry ginger powder is eventually ready to be used in a wide variety of dishes.

 Notes